Jefferson High School (Los Angeles): History

-In 1915, the citizens of Los Angeles voted to sell bonds to raise $4,600,000 to build schools in the Los Angeles area.
-Approximately $500,000 was appropriated to build Jefferson High School on the "Stadium East Grounds" (The Old Coliseum) which held approximately 25,000 people in a circled amphitheater configuration.
+In 1915, the citizens of Los Angeles voted to sell bonds to raise $4,600,000 to build schools in the area.
+Approximately $500,000 was appropriated to build Jefferson High School on the "Stadium East Grounds" (the Old Coliseum) which held approximately 25,000 people in a circled amphitheater configuration.
 The "Stadium," as it was known, was the site for hosting and entertaining travelers on the way to both the San Diego and San Francisco world expos in 1915.
 Numerous rodeos and bicycle races were held at the location.

-Architect Norman F. Marsh was hired to design the new Jefferson High School complex, the property front 1235 feet on Hooper Avenue, 1149 feet on Compton Avenue, and 952 feet on 34th Street and 392 feet on 38th street.
+Architect Norman F. Marsh was hired to design the new Jefferson High School complex.
+The property fronted 1235 feet on Hooper Avenue, 1149 feet on Compton Avenue, 952 feet on 34th Street, and 392 feet on 38th Street.
 The buildings of the group would be of brick and concrete construction, being faced with rug tapestry brick and trimmed with artificial stone.
 All corridors and stairways would be made absolutely fireproof.
 The classical style would be followed, each of the main structures having a dignified entrance portico with stone pediment and columns.

 Jefferson opened its doors on September 11, 1916, with 24 faculty members and two buildings completed.
 Theodore Fulton was installed as the school's first principal.
 He and his wife died in a December 1930 car crash.
 Their daughter Ruth survived.
 They had three other daughters.

 On March 10, 1933, a magnitude 6.4 earthquake in the city of Long Beach completely destroyed the infrastructure of the six buildings which composed the Jefferson High School Campus.
 The campus was closed from March 10 until April 6 while the school board assessed the situation.
 On April 6, tent bungalows provided by the school board were erected on the football fields.
 Classes were shortened to half day sessions in order to serve the entire student population.

 Reconstruction

 In 1933, Architect Stiles O. Clements was hired to build a 45-unit campus with a budget of $353,000.
 The "Streamline Modern" building structures were completed in 1935.
 Ross Dickinson was selected and funded by Federal Art Project to paint four 11 feet by 5.5 foot murals with the theme "The History of Recorded Word".
 The murals were completed in 1937.

 As of 1936, several notable alumni such as Ralph Bunche, Woody Strode and Samuel R. Browne had graduated from Jefferson High School.
-All three men were African American, the first of many Jefferson alumni to break racial barriers in the politics of diplomacy, the art of dance, the art of music and the interpretation of sports.
+All three men were Black American, the first of many Jefferson alumni to break racial barriers in politics, dance, music, and sports.
 Jefferson produced more jazz musicians and composers than any other high school west of the Mississippi.
 Many of the musicians were nurtured under the guidance of Samuel R. Browne.

 Post-reconstruction

-It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.
+The school was in the Los Angeles City High School District until 1961, when it merged into LAUSD.